Bonfires and smoke

-A local authority must issue an ‘abatement notice’ if a bonfire is causing a statutory nuisance.
+A local authority must issue an ‘abatement notice’ if smoke is causing a statutory nuisance.
 If the situation continues this could lead to a prosecution, with an unlimited fine on conviction in a magistrates’ court.
 The person subject to an abatement notice can appeal to a magistrates’ court.
 The Council may prosecute for any direct offence already committed without a notice being in place (for example, the burning of waste).

 The Environmental Protection Act 1990 also makes provision for a complainant (individual or company) to make an application directly to a magistrates’ court to make an order for abatement or prevention (nuisance orders).
 Private action can be used where a local authority has not investigated or has decided that there is no nuisance.
 It may also be used where the authority itself is the subject of the complaint.
 A nuisance may also be actionable by the person suffering from it under common law and outside of the statutory nuisance regime.

-If bothered by smoke from a garden bonfire, first approach your neighbour and explain the problem.
+If bothered by smoke from a garden bonfire (barbeque or chimnea), first approach your neighbour and explain the problem.
 You may feel awkward, but your neighbour may not be aware of the distress they are causing and it will hopefully make them more considerate in the future.
 If this fails, contact the Environmental Protection service using the contact details below.